Diamond-Star/QR-Code-Geno/README.md

 - Pypng	For generating png images. (required by Pyqcode)

 # Used Tools:
- - wxFormBuilder
- - A tools to build GUI forms visually based on wxPython library.
+ - wxFormBuilder: A tool to build GUI forms visually based on wxPython library.

 # How to run the project on Windows:

- - make sure you have Python 3 installed;
+ - Make sure you have Python 3 installed;
- - unzip the project to your desired location;
+ - Unzip the project to your desired location;
- - navigate in cmd to the location;
+ - Navigate in Windows Explorer or cmd to the location;
- - make sure your system satisfies all the requirements: pip install -r requirements.txt
- - launch: python Main.pyw or python -3 Main.pyw
+ - Launch: python Main.pyw or python -3 Main.pyw
+ - Don't worry about installing required packages,
+   the program designed to take care of that at the first run (Check py/InstallPkg.py if interested to know how)

 # How to run the project on Linux:
  - to be documented;